Slow Cooker BBQ Chicken Sandwiches

 Instructions

-- Add the chicken, spooning some of the tomato mixture over to cover.
+- Add the chicken, spooning some of the sauce mixture over to cover.

-- Cook on high for 3-4 hours, or low for 4-5 hours, or until the chicken is very tender.
+- Cook on high for 3-4 hours, or low for 4-5 hours, or until the chicken is very tender and shreds easily with a fork.

 - Remove the chicken, shred with two forks, then add back to the slow cooker, stirring to combine.

-- Serve the pulled chicken on buns, in lettuce wraps, or in rice bowls.
+- Serve the shredded chicken on buns, in lettuce wraps, or in rice bowls, topped with cabbage slaw, if desired.

 Can’t wait to try this!
 How did you make the coleslaw on top?